-By the time this Annual Circular is received by members, the Proceedings of the 28th Congress held in Melbourne, Australia will be issued.
-The three-part volume has been issued in separate parts to members requesting printed copies.
-Those members receiving the entire volume on CD-ROM will receive the entire volume on a single disk as the volume is completed.
+By the time this Annual Circular is received by members, the Proceedings of the 28th Congress held in Melbourne, Australia were issued within 18 months following the Congress.
+The four-part volume has been issued in separate parts to members requesting printed copies.
+About 20% of SIL members have chosen to receive the entire volume on a single CD-ROM.

 SIL Publication Index

 The author and subject index of all SIL publications (Verhandlungen 1-20; Mitteilungen 1-21) continues to be well received.
 This valuable access source to the thousands of SIL publications is available to members at cost of production.
 Remit SFr 20 or US$10 to the General Secretary-Treasurer for your copy.
 Remittance in US dollars being sent from foreign countries must be drawn on an international bank in the USA that is recognized by the Federal Reserve System.
 Certain credit card payments are accepted (see payment instructions here).
 We are gradually evolving to have all the SIL publications converted to electronic form and available to members digitally.